-Although the percentage of cases cannot be generalized to the public, majority of whom achieve the intended euphoric effects of THC, we can see that people can have unintended effects from cannabis use.
+Although the percentage of cases cannot be generalised to the public, majority of whom achieve the intended euphoric effects of THC, we can see that people can have unintended effects from cannabis use.
 However, when one uses the word “overdosed” to imply fatality, death resulting from isolated acute cannabis exposure is rare.

 Cases of cannabis-related death have been reported in the literature – one pediatric case of possible cannabis-associated myocarditis, one traumatic death, and numerous cardiovascular deaths.
 Typically, death associated with cannabis use involves other predisposing factors like trauma or underlying cardiovascular disease.
 In children, respiratory depression can be life-threatening and may require mechanical ventilation.
 In comparison to the respiratory depression from the opioids like heroin or fentanyl, the risk from cannabis exposure is far smaller.

 In summary, one can overdose from cannabis products, but risk of death from isolated cannabis use is low, especially from “lower” THC-concentration marijuana.

 Associate Professor of Psychology and Director of the Social Neuroscience in Health Psychology Lab at USC Dornsife

 The idea of fatal overdosing hasn’t been supported in clinical settings as well as the scientific literature.
 There are cases where people take too much marijuana, which we know can result in paranoia, confusion, and rapid heart rate.